Skip to main content

 Natural alternatives to famotidine

-Baking soda, which is sodium bicarbonate, a basic compound, can neutralize the acid in the stomach.
-A tablespoon in a glass of water when heartburn occurs, can be very effective as a fast-acting antacid.
+Baking soda, or sodium bicarbonate, is a base that can neutralize the acid in the stomach.
+Mixing a small amount in a glass of water when heartburn occurs can be effective as a fast-acting antacid.

-Always ask your healthcare provider before using supplements to treat heartburn or any other condition as supplements can affect your other medications or health conditions, causing potential for serious side effects.
+Always ask your healthcare provider before using natural remedies to treat heartburn or any other condition, as they can affect your other medications or health conditions, causing potential for serious side effects.

 RELATED: The best diet for acid reflux